Connecting the Present to the Past

 "A Look Back Into History" Open House

-memories and photographs.
+memories and photos.

 The Ute people played a musical instrument that sounded like a bear growling.
 What was the name of this instrument?